Drewpeifer/demo/spacetrade/readme.md

 You can also un-comment the debug script in `scripts.js`, which will enable a debug panel in the UI where a few variables can be manipulated, such as fuel and money.
+If you open the inspector in your browser, many actions have log statements that help explain what's happening behind the scenes.

 ### Project Update [Feb 2018]
 I started this project a few years ago, and originally, I wrote everything